 New employee orientation is the final critical step to getting the employee acclimated to the new environment.
 Helping them transition is important.
 Some things they may need to know are:

-- When is payday (believe it or not, I started a job once and they “forgot” to put me on payroll.
-I was there three weeks and finally I asked, when is payday?)
+- When is payday (believe it or not, I started a job once and they “forgot” to put me on the payroll.
+I was there three weeks and finally I asked when is payday?)

 - What are the employee policies?

 - How do they use other office equipment, i.e. copy machine?

 - What is the culture like? – for example, casual as compared to formal.

 - Do people go out or eat in for lunch?

 - What is the dress code?

 - What is the computer login information?

 - What industry-specific software needs to be learned?

 Some of this seems like common sense but you’d be surprised at how much more welcoming it is for someone when their questions are answered before they need to be asked.